This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 3 rows in set

-Query the 2 lowest id values
+Query the 2 data records with the lowest id

 obclient> SELECT id, name FROM tb ORDER BY id FETCH NEXT 2 ROWS ONLY;